 The UC Davis anthropology faculty is organized into two wings: Evolutionary Processes (E-Wing) and Sociocultural Processes (S-Wing): the former provides instruction in the subdisciplines of archaeology, human behavioral ecology, molecular anthropology, paleoanthropology and primatology (subsequently termed concentrations); and the latter in linguistic and sociocultural anthropology.
 Geographic and topical specialties of the faculty are available via the departmental website.
 There are about 70 graduate students currently registered in the graduate program.

 New students are accepted for the fall quarter only.
-Applications for enrollment must be submitted online no later than December 1st: go to the Graduate Studies website to find application.
-The application fee for 2012-2013 is: $80 domestic, $100 international.
+Applications for enrollment must be submitted online no later than December 15th: go to the Graduate Studies website to find application. l.

 Each student is admitted to either the E-Wing or the S-Wing.
 While most requirements are uniform across the entire department, there are some distinct sub disciplinary requirements, noted in relevant sections under that heading.

 A prospective applicant should address general questions to the Graduate Program Coordinator,Denise Besser, email@example.com.
 International students should visit the Services for International Students (SISS) website (http://siss.ucdavis.edu/for_students.htm) and the international student section of the graduate studies website (http://www.gradstudies.ucdavis.edu/prospective/international.html).
 Each student admitted to the Graduate Program in the Department of Anthropology is responsible for knowing the requirements described in the documents on the sites.
 Prior to admission, prospective students are encouraged to make contact with currently enrolled graduate students.
 Brief summaries of graduate students’ research interests can be viewed online.
 Prospective students are also strongly advised to communicate with faculty members in relevant areas of specialization.